 After that, they’ll look over your paperwork, medical records and any new information you provided.
 Based on what they find, they’ll make a decision about your benefits.
 It’s important to provide accurate and up-to-date information to ensure a smooth review.

 In 2014 alone, the Social Security Administration processed over 900,000 CDRs.
 And you know what?
 Less than 2% of those resulted in benefit termination.
-Now, I can’t promise every review will be a walk in the park, but remember those numbers.
+Now, not every review will be a walk in the park, but remember those numbers.

 How You Can Be Prepared